 This concentration of power and capital allowed the zaibatsu to exercise political influence, cemented by cash payments from top holding companies to parties and politicians.
 Two of Japan's main political parties in the pre-war era, the Rikken Seiyūkai (立憲政友会, Constitutional Association of Political Friendship), with close ties to the Imperial Japanese Army, and their rival, the Rikken Minseitō (立憲民政党, Constitutional Democratic Party), with ties to the Imperial Japanese Navy, were regarded as tools of Mitsui and Mitsubishi interests.
 Given their political clout and the complete absence of checks and balances in the form of antitrust laws the zaibatsu were therefore deeply distrusted by both, the political left and right.

 In 1932, the debate between the political parties and the military over increasing the military budget boiled over.
-Turning the issue into a anti-zaibatsu campaign, parts of the army leadership argued that only those who endorsed increased military spending were true supporters of the emperor.
+Turning the issue into an anti-zaibatsu campaign, parts of the army leadership argued that only those who endorsed increased military spending were true supporters of the emperor.
 The dissatisfaction over the rampant corruption and the apparent collusion between the conglomerates and the politicians led to tensions that escalated in the assassination of three prominent figures: in the "The League of Blood Incident" (血盟団事件 Ketsumeidan Jiken) in March the Director-General of Mitsui, Dan Takuma (團 琢磨) and the former Minister of Finance, Governor of the Bank of Japan and head of Rikken Minseitō, Inoue Junnosuke (井上準之助) were murdered by ultranationalists, while Prime Minister Inukai Tsuyoshi (犬養毅) was assassinated by young naval officers on 15 May.

 8 Nov 1946: property transported from the Teikoku Bank (帝国銀行) (left); share certificates seized under the watchful eyes of the Military Police from the Mitsui HQ in Nihonbashi (right) [Source: Mainichi]

-After the war, these contributions to the military as well as their rigid hierarchy and anti-democratic authoritarianism led to the dissolution of the top holding companies of the Big Four, to the sale to the public of the stockholdings of the zaibatsu families, to an economic purge and to the implementation of anti-monopoly legislation, all measures taken by the Japanese post-war government under the direction of the SCAP (Supreme Commander for the Allied Powers) administration.
+After the war, these contributions to the military as well as their rigid hierarchy and anti-democratic authoritarianism led to the dissolution of the top holding companies of the Big Four, to the sale to the public of the stockholdings of the Zaibatsu families, to an economic purge and to the implementation of anti-monopoly legislation, all measures taken by the Japanese post-war government under the direction of the SCAP (Supreme Commander for the Allied Powers) administration.